Soft and Chewy Homemade Sourdough Pretzel Recipe

 What is a sourdough starter, and how do I make one?

-Can I use instant yeast instead of a sourdough starter?
+Can I use instant or active dry yeast instead of a sourdough starter?

-The dough should be smooth, elastic, and slightly tacky to the touch.
-You can perform the "windowpane test" by stretching a small piece of dough until it forms a thin, translucent membrane without tearing.
+The dough should feel smooth, elastic, and slightly tacky.
+A good test is the windowpane test—stretch a small piece of dough thin enough to see light through it without tearing.

 Why is the baking soda bath important?